068scar/Surviv.io-Mod/README.md

 ## Text tutorial
-Use the [GreaseMonkey] ( https://chrome.google.com/webstore/detail/survivio-custom-cursor/iljjmgdgompnplppbloeecnhaicdinmm?hl=en  ) extension.
+Use the [chrome extensions] ( https://chrome.google.com/webstore/detail/survivio-custom-cursor/iljjmgdgompnplppbloeecnhaicdinmm?hl=en  ) extension.

  click on [this and choose **Install**.